cbaggers/cepl/README.md

 ### Cloning

-Whist it is recommended to get CEPL from quicklisp, if you clone please note that `master` is not the stable branch.
+Whilst it is recommended to get CEPL from quicklisp, if you clone please note that `master` is not the stable branch.
 Please use `release-quicklisp` for the stable code that will be in the next CEPL release.

 ### Documentation